Rafa Salazar: Murder

-Salazar and his secretary were fatally shot by unknown gunmen at Salazar's antique car dealership in Medellin, Colombia on December 4, 1987.
+Salazar and his secretary, Luz Estela “Stella” or “Estelita” Ospina, were fatally shot by unknown gunmen at Salazar's antique car dealership, Autos Clásicos Las Vegas, in Medellin, Colombia on December 4, 1987.
 Police said the shooting might have been related to the city's drug dealing rivalries.
 Salazar was 35.
-The murder lead to an escalation of the Medellín—Cali war; in February 1988, a building occupied and owned by Pablo Escobar was bombed.
+The murder led to an escalation of the Medellín—Cali war; in February 1988, a building occupied and owned by Pablo Escobar was bombed.
 He and his family escaped the destruction without injury.
 The war then fully started later in 1988.

+Mermelstein wrote that Salazar had a lot of enemies, including but not limited to Pablo Correa (the cartel's chief finance officer who humiliated Salazar in front of cartel leaders over a lost shipment worth millions of dollars) and his own wife Odila, who blamed Salazar for causing their daughter's blindness by forcing her to stay with him during one of his freebasing scourges where the coke smoke affected her eyes, in addition to abusing her.
+Furthermore, Mermelstein stated that Odila had quite a bit of money, that she skimmed $2-3 million per year off Salazar, and could hire the best assassins in Colombia if she wanted.
+Another possible reason he states for the hit was because Salazar "guaranteed" Mermelstein to the Ochoas in the beginning; so when Mermelstein turned government witness against the cartel, that quite possibly could have sealed Salazar's fate.
+After reaching out to his Colombian contacts upon learning of Salazar's and Ospina's murders, Mermelstein wrote that DAS officers were who actually killed them but its unknown whether they were hired or acted alone.

 In popular culture

 Salazar was portrayed by Camilo Jiménez Varón in the 2024 Netflix biopic miniseries Griselda, about Griselda Blanco.
 The show incorrectly states that Blanco fled to California to avoid revenge from Salazar, whose girlfriend died while she and Blanco were doing cocaine; Blanco was worried Salazar might have thought his girlfriend was murdered.
 Blanco, in California, learns that Salazar is in the state and calls the police on herself to avoid Salazar's punishment.
 In reality, law enforcement had tracked Blanco to California after she moved there in 1984, surveilled her, and arrested her during a raid on her California home in 1985.
 After the show's release, Salazar's family criticized its portrayal of him, and sued the show's producers for portraying Salazar without their permission in May 2024.